Letztes Update: 02. Oktober 2025

 Antwort der Redaktion

-Significant investment in research and development is required to advance OLED technology.
-Companies spend heavily on R&D to improve efficiency, durability, and performance of OLED displays.
-These costs are often passed on to consumers, contributing to the higher OLED cost.
+Continuous innovation is necessary to improve OLED technology and reduce costs.
+Companies invest heavily in research and development to enhance the efficiency and longevity of OLED displays.
+These R&D costs are often passed on to consumers, contributing to the higher price of OLED products.

 Last updated 3 mins ago